 What is the BabySteps Savings Plan?

 BabySteps is Massachusetts’ NEW seeded college savings account program.
-Starting January 1, 2020, every child born or adopted who is a Massachusetts resident can get a $50 seed deposit into a college savings account.
+Starting January 1, 2020, every child born or adopted who is a Massachusetts resident can get a $50 seed deposit into a college savings account within the first year of life or adoption.